vinej/pyarchive/README.md

 2: Tasks: is an array of json objects with definitions below

-    This section define the task that will run sequentially a task can use information created by previous tasks as parameters

 Task's Kinds
-    array       :   create a simple list of scalar value in memory csv         :   read a csv file in memory query       :   execute a SQL quary or a store procedure save        :   save into a csv/excel file information created by previous tasks template    :   save into a excel file information from memory with an excel template
+    array       :   create a simple list of scalar values in memory csv         :   read a csv file in memory query       :   execute a SQL query or a stored procedure save        :   save into a csv/excel file information created by previous tasks template    :   save into a excel file information from memory created by previous task with an excel template

 Array definition
     Name        :   the name of the task
     Kind        :   array
     Description :   the description of the task Command     :   contains the list of values separated by a pipe |
     Output      :   memory

 Csv definition
     Name        :   the name of the task